Killing of Tyre Nichols: Dismissals, criminal charges and lawsuits

 Bonner added he does not expect his deputies to face criminal charges.
 Both deputies have been in their positions since June 2021.

-Nichols' family retained attorneys Benjamin Crump and Antonio Romanucci.
+Nichols's family retained attorneys Benjamin Crump and Antonio Romanucci.

 State charges

 On January 24, 2023, the five officers were arrested and charged with second degree murder, aggravated assault, aggravated kidnapping, official misconduct, and official oppression.
 As of January 27, all five men had posted bail and been released, according to Shelby County Jail records.

 On January 26, 2023, the Grand Jury of the State of Tennessee indicted each of the five MPD officers for multiple charges: second-degree murder, aggravated assault, aggravated kidnapping (two counts), official misconduct (two counts), and official oppression.

 On February 16, the five former MPD officers appeared at the Shelby County Criminal Court and pleaded not guilty to all of their charges.
 On August 18, three of the five officers requested separate trials.
 On October 2 Shelby county judge James Jones Jr issued an order denying those requests, saying that severing the cases is not required to protect their rights to a “fair determination” of their guilt or innocence.

 On November 2, 2023, it was reported that Mills had agreed to plead guilty to all of the state charges as part of an agreement with federal prosecutors.
 The District Attorney's office confirmed that Mills would testify against the other officers as part of the deal.
 Martin would ultimately plead guilty to state charges against him as well.

 The trial of Bean, Haley and Smith began on April 28, 2025.
 On May 7, 2025, after a 9-day trial and 81/2 hours of deliberations over a two-day period, a Tennessee jury delivered not guilty verdicts on all counts for all three officers.